kyungjae-lee/engineers-notebook/real-time-operating-systems/tasks.md

   > #define configSTACK_DEPTH_TYPE uint16_t
   > ```
   >
-  > If `uint16` is too restrictive for your application, you can redefine it to a larger data type in `FreeRTOS.h`
+  > If `uint16` is too restrictive for your application, you can redefine it to a larger data type in `FreeRTOSConfig.h`

 * Return value of `xTaskCreate()`: